Elias-Arbash/Electrolyzers-HSI/README.md

 ## License

-The code is licensed under the Apache-2.0 license.
+The code is licensed under the a CC BY-NC-ND (Creative Commons Attribution Non-Commercial No Derivatives 4.0 International license.
 Any further development and application using this work should be opened and shared with the community.

 ## Acknowledgment
 Appreciation is extended to the European Regional Development Fund (EFRE) and the Land of Saxony for their support